Rogers Behavioral Health Kenosha

 Rogers Behavioral Health Kenosha - Kenosha, WI

-Rogers Behavioral Health Kenosha is a mental health and addiction treatment center located at 9916 75th Street, Suite 205 in the 53142 zip code in Kenosha, WI.
+Rogers Behavioral Health Kenosha is an addiction and mental health treatment facility located at 9916 75th Street, Suite 205 in the 53142 zip code in Kenosha, WI.
 It is operated by a private non-profit organization.
-Rogers Behavioral Health Kenosha provides administers naltrexone, relapse prevention from naltrexone and suboxone prescription.
-Some of the treatment approaches used by Rogers Behavioral Health Kenosha include motivational interviewing, relapse prevention and matrix model.
-Rogers Behavioral Health Kenosha provides intensive outpatient treatment services, outpatient day treatment and outpatient treatment.
-It also provides residential treatment for substance use and inpatient treatment for co-occurring mental health and substance use disorders.
+Rogers Behavioral Health Kenosha provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone.
+Some of the treatment approaches used by Rogers Behavioral Health Kenosha include motivational incentives, motivational interviewing and 12-step rehab.
+Rogers Behavioral Health Kenosha provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient services and partial hospitalization.
+It also provides residential substance use treatment and inpatient treatment for co-occurring mental health and substance use disorders.

 Address: 9916 75th Street, Suite 205, Kenosha, WI 53142